RefHP® (Serie 29000) | Copper

 - Highest European quality through production at our own plant in Ternat, Belgium

-- Wide range of fittings up to 2 5/8” in copper-iron.
-Special fittings for refrigeration unit manufacturers.
+- Wide range of fittings up to 2 5/8” in copper-iron

 - Optimum cleaning of the fittings results in a carbon value of <0.5 mg C/dm².
 This is decisive for the quality of the soldered connection as carbon residues can lead to pitting corrosion at higher soldering temperatures